 Types of Microscopes

-There are several kinds of microscopes.
+Several kinds of microscopes exist.
 The type that is used in schools and homes is generally the compound microscope, which is also known as the compound light microscope.
 A compound microscope uses two lenses to magnify an object—the ocular lens and the objective lens.

 Stereo or Dissection